 Oracle Database

 Oracle Database is a relational database management system (RDBMS) developed by Oracle Corporation.
 It enables organizations to store, manage, and retrieve data using SQL.
 The system provides features for maintaining data integrity, performing backups and recoveries, controlling access, and optimizing performance.
-Oracle Database can be deployed on-premises or in the cloud through Oracle Cloud Infrastructure (OIC).
+Oracle Database can be deployed on-premises or in the cloud through Oracle Cloud Infrastructure (OCI).

 Entitle can manage the following resource types in pluggable databases (PDBs):